-The County of Sonoma seeks candidates for a part-time (.50 Full-Time Equivalent, 20 hours per week) Occupational Therapist I - Children's Therapy Program position, which may be filled at the I or II level.
+The County of Sonoma seeks candidates for a full-time Occupational Therapist I - Children's Therapy Program position, which may be filled at the I or II level.
 If you are interested in applying at the II level, you will need to apply to the separate, concurrent recruitment being conducted.
 What Makes Sonoma County a Great Choice

 Working at the County of Sonoma offers expansive opportunities for growth and development, the ability to be a part of a challenging and rewarding work environment, and the satisfaction of knowing you're working to better our communities.
 You can also look forward to excellent benefits* including:

 - Eligibility for a salary increase after 1,040 hours (6 months when working full-time) for good work performance; eligibility for a salary increase for good performance every year thereafter, until reaching the top of the salary range

 - Competitive vacation and sick leave accruals, 12 paid holidays, and an additional 8 floating holiday hours per year

 - County paid 100% premium contribution for the majority of employee-only and employee + family health plan options

 - An annual Staff Development/Wellness Benefit allowance of up to $850 and ongoing education/training opportunities

 - County contribution to a Health Reimbursement Arrangement to help fund post-retirement employee health insurance/benefits